-Grief is something we are all likely to experience in our lifetimes, however the workplace often falls short when it comes to supporting those who have experienced profound loss.
-More than one in five pregnancies end in miscarriage, so being aware of the impact this can have and knowing how to offer the right support can drastically help employees’ who go through such a bereavement.
+Grief is something we are all likely to experience in our lifetimes, however, the workplace often falls short when it comes to supporting those who have experienced profound loss.
+More than one in five pregnancies end in miscarriage, so being aware of the impact this can have and knowing how to offer the right support can drastically help your employees who go through such a bereavement.

-As an employer you should keep in mind that everyone grieves differently, and there is no right or wrong way to do so.
-It is estimated that 1 in 10 employees are affected by grief at any one time, so having a supportive and compassionate bereavement policy is essential if you want to properly care for your employees’ wellbeing and help them to feel comfortable when eventually returning to work.
+As an employer, you should keep in mind that everyone grieves differently, and there is no right or wrong way to do so.
+It is estimated that 1 in 10 employees are affected by grief at any one time.
+Having a supportive and compassionate bereavement policy is essential if you want to properly care for your employees’ wellbeing and help them to feel comfortable when eventually returning to work.

 Create a supportive environment

-Consciously creating a workplace culture in which employees feel supported and comfortable to discuss their personal issues should be the first thought when it comes to providing the best support to employees who have experienced the death of a loved one.
+Consciously creating a working environment that makes employees feel supported and comfortable is essential.
 Fostering such an environment means when a loss does occur, employees already feel comfortable reaching out to their line manager and don’t have to worry about being judged or misunderstood.

 Good employers recognise that they have a duty of care for their employees, and being well prepared to offer bereavement support can significantly help employees to feel less isolated and more understood.
 Bereavement policies should provide holistic care and take the long-term impact of a loss into consideration, as well the employees’ unique needs.
 It is also important to remember that loss can affect anyone, not just women, so provide your male employees with the same support as you would anyone else.